fzheng/node-http-proxy/README.md

  *  **trapRedirect**: object to be passed to http(s).request
  *  **trapRedirect.source** (optional): the source domain/url of the redirection starts, by default, **target.domain** or **headers.domain** will be used
- *  **trapRedirect.target**: the target domain/url you wish the redirection go instead
+ *  **trapRedirect.target**: the target domain/url you wish the redirection to go instead

 ### Test